anthonyscorrea/cmba-bylaws/README.md

 Metadata is stored in the `metadata.yml` file.

-## About the CMBA
-This baseball league known as the Chicago Metropolitan Baseball Association (CMBA) has been formed for the purpose of providing the finest amateur baseball league in the State of Illinois and Midwest; a league where an up and coming young prospect for professional baseball may play and develop; where the talented veteran player can enjoy playing among the best competition; and bring friendship and sportsmanship to the Association.

 ## Project history

 The constitution and bylaws were modernized in 2021, using Google Docs.
 This project brings that effort into Git and Github.
-Previous commits show a generated plaintext history (thanks to [gitdriver](https://github.com/larsks/gitdriver)) of the changes prior to this project, with the first being from 2016.
+Previous commits show a generated plaintext history of the changes prior to this project (thanks to [gitdriver](https://github.com/larsks/gitdriver)), with the first being the version from 2016.

 ## To-Do
 - [ ] Spell Checking
 - [ ] Remove dependence on make, verify Windows support

+## About the CMBA
+This baseball league known as the [Chicago Metropolitan Baseball Association (CMBA)](http://cmbabaseball.com) has been formed for the purpose of providing the finest amateur baseball league in the State of Illinois and Midwest; a league where an up and coming young prospect for professional baseball may play and develop; where the talented veteran player can enjoy playing among the best competition; and bring friendship and sportsmanship to the Association.